eyeseast/visible-data/_posts/2012-06-06-bad-air-in-beijing.markdown

 .aqi-red:hover { color: #333; }
 </style>

 How bad is the air in Beijing?
 I remember being there in February 2007, freezing, and being unable to see across Tiananmen Square.
+Things got marginally better in the run up to the 2008 Olympic Games, but the city can only do so much.

+<div id="chart"> </div>

 <table class="table">
     <tbody>